-Users in your organization might want to review and manage spam messages they receive.
-G Suite has several options for managing spam.
+We recommend that users in your organization use Gmail to review and manage spam messages they receive.

 Use Gmail to manage spam messages

-We recommend you manage spam with any of these Gmail apps:
+We recommend users in your organization manage spam with any of these Gmail apps:

 - Gmail web